-- Helios Fund II is a private equity fund domiciled in the Cayman Islands that was formed in 2009 with the purpose of investing in companies that operate primarily in Africa.
-At March 31, 2023 the underlying portfolio investments in Helios Fund II were primarily comprised of investments in: (i) a private company offering electronic payment processing services in Nigeria; (ii) a public company operating in the telecommunication infrastructure sector across Africa; and (iii) a private company operating in the financial services sector across Africa. - (2) Helios Fund III is a private equity fund domiciled in the Cayman Islands that was formed in 2014 with the purpose of investing in companies that operate primarily in Africa.
-At March 31, 2023 the underlying portfolio investments in Helios Fund III were primarily comprised of investments in: (i) a private company providing cross border payment and foreign exchange services across Africa; (ii) a public company providing electronic payment processing services in Egypt; (iii) a private company operating in the gas distribution sector principally in Nigeria; (iv) a private company distributing agricultural inputs across Africa; (v) a private company operating a liquefied natural gas terminal in Ghana; and (vi) a private company operating in the agricultural sector in Egypt. - (3) Helios Fund IV is a private equity fund domiciled in the Cayman Islands that was formed in 2020 with the purpose of investing in companies that operate primarily in Africa.
-At March 31, 2023 the underlying portfolio investments in Helios Fund IV were primarily comprised of investments in: (i) a private company operating in the discount grocery retail space in Morocco; (ii) a private company providing cross-border electronic payment processing services globally (including Africa); (iii) a private reinsurance company operating across Africa; (iv) a private company distributing and maintaining medical devices in Morocco; and (v) a private company developing and operating hyperscale-ready data centers in Kenya.
+- Helios Fund II is a private equity fund domiciled in the Cayman Islands that was formed in 2009 with the purpose of investing in companies that operate 1) primarily in Africa.
+At June 30, 2023 the underlying portfolio investments in Helios Fund II were primarily comprised of investments in: (i) a private company offering electronic payment processing services in Nigeria; (ii) a public company operating in the telecommunication infrastructure sector across Africa; and (iii) a private company operating in the financial services sector across Africa. - (2) Helios Fund III is a private equity fund domiciled in the Cayman Islands that was formed in 2014 with the purpose of investing in companies that operate primarily in Africa.
+At June 30, 2023 the underlying portfolio investments in Helios Fund III were primarily comprised of investments in: (i) a private company providing cross border payment and foreign exchange services across Africa; (ii) a public company providing electronic payment processing services in Egypt; (iii) a private company operating in the gas distribution sector principally in Nigeria; (iv) a private company distributing agricultural inputs across Africa; (v) a private company operating a liquefied natural gas terminal in Ghana; and (vi) a private company operating in the agricultural sector in Egypt. - Helios Fund IV is a private equity fund domiciled in the Cayman Islands that was formed in 2020 with the purpose of investing in companies that operate primarily in Africa.
+At June 30, 2023 the underlying portfolio investments in Helios Fund IV were primarily comprised of investments in: (i) a private company operating in the discount grocery retail space in Morocco; (ii) a private company providing cross-border electronic payment processing services globally (including Africa); (iii) a private reinsurance company operating across Africa; (iv) a private company distributing and maintaining medical devices in Morocco; and (v) a private company developing and operating hyperscale-ready data centers in Kenya.

 The continued growth in these underlying companies' businesses, profits and their implied valuations is expected to yield attractive exit valuations, allowing the Helios Funds to realize at profitable exit multiples of invested capital.
-Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently on track to meet their revised exit forecasts through 2023 to 2025 with Carried Interest Proceeds expected to be realized beginning in 2024.
+Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently in active stages of marketing their portfolio investments with a goal of meeting their revised exit forecasts through 2023 to 2026 with Carried Interest Proceeds expected to be realized beginning in 2024.

-At March 31, 2023, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$79,590 (December 31, 2022 - \$76,823).
-Fair value at March 31, 2023 reflected an increase in valuation of \$2,919 and a capital contribution of \$211, offset by a distribution of carried interest of \$363.
-The increase in valuation was driven primarily by the passage of time as the Helios Funds moved closer to the exit date.
+At June 30, 2023, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$90,292 (December 31, 2022 - \$76,823).
+Fair value at June 30, 2023 reflected an increase in valuation of \$12,537 and a capital contribution of \$1,295, offset by a distribution of carried interest of \$363.
+The increase in valuation was driven mainly by the increase in fair value of the underlying investments, primarily in the financial services sector of Helios Fund III.